rojo-rbx/rojo/docs/sync-details.md

 !!! info
     In the future, Rojo will support `.rbxmx` models.
 See [issue #7](https://github.com/LPGhatguy/rojo/issues/7) for more details and updates on this feature.

-JSON model files are strict, with every property being required.
+JSON model files are fairly strict; any syntax errors will cause the model to fail to sync!
 They look like this:

 `hello.model.json`
 ```json